 The area’s environment had been guarded by authorities for years, he said, but now it seemed it was just to preserve it for one of them to turn it into a development.

-“You just try to cut one tree, then you cannot go [cut it],” he said.
-“The environment officials protect the land for businesses and excellencies [high-ranking officials].”
+“You just try to cut one tree, and you cannot go [cut it],” he said.
+“The environment officials protect the land for businesses and excellencies.”